blackskunk/Data_Analyst_Training/Course "Data Management and Visualization"/week1/Excersice.md

 Therefore I have decided to analyze the geographic distribution of craters in terms of crater density and crater size.

 #### Question 1:
-Is there a correlation between the location of the craters (longitude and latitude) and the amount of craters?
-In other words, is there a quadrant where are significantly more craters, so a higher density of craters?
+Is there a correlation between the location (longitude and latitude) and the number of craters?
+In other words, is there a quadrant in which significantly more craters can be found?
 For the analysis the surface of Mars will be divided into 4 quadrants:
 * Q1_NE: North-East
 * Q2_SE: South-East